briankoser/koser.us-metalsmith/src/journal/book-review-on-stranger-tides.md

 ---
 author: Brian Koser
 collection: posts
-description: "A review of the book “On Stranger Tides”"
+description: "A review of the book “On Stranger Tides” by Tim Powers"
 layout: book.swig
 pubdate: 2016-02-08
 section: journal